-So important do we consider our own literacy that we are prepared to pay £25 to anyone who can tell us that we have made a spelling mistake – or mistakes – on this site (excluding our Twitter feed, though we strive to spell perfectly there, too!).
+So important do we consider our own literacy that we are prepared to pay £25 to anyone who can tell us that we have made a spelling mistake – or mistakes – on this site.
 The mistake can be in any word, but excludes those deliberate errors made to illustrate a point (see FAQ above, ‘What counts as a proofreading error?’).

 I would like to self-publish: can you help me with that after the proofreading and editing?